Himachal CM allocates portfolios to newly sworn-in ministers after cabinet reshuffle

 The transport department was allocated to Bikram Singh.
 Govind Singh Thakur, who was in charge of the department, was given the education portfolio.
 Bikram Singh will also continue to look after the industries department.
 According to the notification, Ram Lal Markanda was given the charge of the technical education department.

 The swearing-in ceremony of the new ministers -- Sukh Ram Chaudhary, Rakesh Pathania and Rajinder Garg -- was held at the Raj Bhawan.
-Sukh Ram Chaudhary was given the MPP and power portfolio, while Pathania became the forest minister and Garg was given the charge of the food, civil supplies and consumer affairs department.
-PTI DJI RC.
+Sukh Ram Chaudhary was given the MPP (multi-purpose projects) and power portfolio, while Pathania became the forest minister and Garg was given the charge of the food, civil supplies, and consumer affairs department.